 40-6-270.
 Hit and Run - Find the law in Georgia regarding the criminal offense of hit and run and the driver's duty to stop and remain at the scene of a motor vehicle accident to exchange information and help any injured person receive medical treatment.
 Visit Justia to find information on the Georgia Code in Title 40 for motor vehicles, Chapter 6 for the uniform rules of the road, and Article 12 for a driver's duties after an accident.

 Were you involved in a motor vehicle accident where the other driver did not remain at the scene of the crash?
-Emanuel Balams represents "hit and run" collision victims from his office in Sandy Springs and throughout the greater Atlanta area.
-He works to recover compensation from all available resources.
+ReShea Balams represents "hit and run" collision victims from her office in Sandy Springs and throughout the greater Atlanta area.
+She works to recover compensation from all available resources.

 Criminal charges for leaving the scene of an accident can have consequences for the victim in a civil case for money damages against the negligent driver.
 Call us to find out how much your case might be worth if you were injured in a hit and run crash.